 When parents decide they will not live together, disputes can arise in determining where the children will primary reside.
 Courts become involved when a child custody dispute arises and an agreement cannot be reached.
 A family law court bases its decisions upon the best interest of the child.
-Plano child custody attorney Gerald Tadlock fights hard daily for the best interests of children and their parents.
+North Texas child custody attorney Gerald Tadlock fights hard daily for the best interests of children and their parents.

 The term “child custody” actually refers to having the exclusive right to determine the primary residence of the children.
 This exclusive right is only one of many parental rights and duties that are allocated between parents in a child custody matter.

 Parental rights and duties give a parent the legal ability to make decisions for, or on behalf of, their children.
 The most commonly disputed parental rights are: